The Rise of Rich Search: Is Google Pushing Out the Small Brands?

 Firstly, they drastically reduce the prime positioning.
 SERP features are just… big.
 Screens haven’t really got any bigger (in fact, with the rise of mobile, they’ve actually got smaller), so it’s more of a squeeze than ever.

 For some searches, you now have to scroll through five or six mobile screens of featured snippets, structured snippets, knowledge cards and (ever bigger) ads just to get to the first organic link – more than most users, it seems, can be bothered to do.
 Never before has there been such a squeeze on prime search real estate.
+Also check our article about the best SERP checker tools.

 Secondly, they’re much more engaging than regular organic results.
 The ten blue links represent (if you’ll excuse the metaphor) a fair and democratic search world.